daylanKifky/umap_cv/README.md

 - `https://<your-username>.github.io/<repository-name>/` otherwise

 For detailed instructions, see the [GitHub Pages documentation on publishing with a custom GitHub Actions workflow](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow).

+### Customizing your fork

+To customize the configuration, copy `config.toml.template` to `config.toml` and modify it according to your needs.

+You can customize your name and contact data, tweak the style, or adjust the fields used for dimensionality reduction.
+By creating your own `config.toml` file (instead of modifying the template), your customizations won't be overridden when pulling updates from the upstream repository.
+The build script will automatically detect and use your custom configuration file.

+### Create your articles

+Create an `articles` folder at the root of this repository, and populate it with markdown files, using [sample_articles/_article_boilerplate.md](sample_articles/_article_boilerplate.md) as a base.

+**Be sure to populate the JSON part with significant content**, since it will be used to create the embeddings of your article

 ## Dev Run